UweKeim/trello2gitlabextended/README.md

-# trello2gitlabextended
+﻿# trello2gitlabextended

-This is a (manual) fork from https://github.com/TristanPct/trello2gitlab with added support for attachments/uploads.

 *Convert Trello cards to GitLab issues.*

+## Notes about this fork

+[This repository](https://github.com/UweKeim/trello2gitlabextended) is a (manual) fork by [Uwe Keim](https://github.com/UweKeim) of [TristanPct's "trello2gitlab" repository](https://github.com/TristanPct/trello2gitlab) with added support for **attachments/uploads** and adjusting **user mentions** in issues and comments.

+I did a manual fork, because the "lfs" things inside the [.gitattributes](https://github.com/TristanPct/trello2gitlab/blob/master/.gitattributes) of the original repository generated errors during cloning on my local machine, this preventing the clone.

 ## Features